 Graduate students have the opportunity to work with faculty on research.
 Students have assisted faculty in various aspects of research including data collection, testing, and data analysis.
 All graduate students are introduced to the principles of research design in SPCH 207 (Research Methods), a course which serves as a catalyst for the development of student research projects.
 The department hosts an annual research seminar where outstanding student research is featured alongside professional guest speakers.
 In addition, projects initiated in this class have been presented at conferences given by the New York State Speech-Language Hearing Association and American Speech-Language-Hearing Association.

 Examples of faculty research interests include:

 Professor Jason H. Davidow studies speech production changes during fluency-inducing conditions.
 Dr. Davidow is also interested in, and has begun to research, treatment outcomes and the neurophysiology of stuttering.

 Professor Aniruddha Deshpande's research interests include tinnitus, amplification, cochlear implants and neuroimaging.
 His current research focuses on investigating the effectiveness of physiological and psycho-acoustic approaches for the assessment and management of tinnitus in different populations.
 His research has been supported through intramural and extramural funding.

-Professor Doron Milstein, a 2008 Hofstra Teacher of the Year for Hofstra College of Liberal Arts and Sciences, specializes in geriatric audiology.
+Professor Doron Milstein, a 2008 and 2010 Hofstra Teacher of the Year for Hofstra College of Liberal Arts and Sciences, specializes in geriatric audiology.

 Professor Jenny Roberts' research focus is on the early identification and treatment of children at risk for oral language and reading impairments.
 She is also interested in the language development of internationally-adopted children.